z669016/mybooks/README.md

 errors and then zip it all back together again.
 A ```Rezipper``` class, that unzipped into a temp folder, and then zipped it all back together was implemented as step one.
 The ```EpubBookLoader``` was updated to rezip an EPUB in case of a parsing error after which it tried to parse the book again.
 Remarkably enough, this solved the issue!

+During parsing of EPUB documents, still parsing errors get reported, but this doesn't seem to be a big issue.
+Maybe, some day, I'll spend some time to analyse the issue, but for now, it's good enough.

 ### Services
 Services on the domain model are defined using input ports, which are interfaces implemented by service-classes.
 These